Updated on: December 13, 2024

 Upgrading to the paid plan means you get streaming and torrenting support, VPN accelerator (which boosts your speeds), an ad blocker, and custom connection “Profiles” that let you set your location, protocol and other settings, and even auto-connect.
 The premium plan also adds access to servers in 112 countries, 10 connections, the “highest” speed, NetShield (ad blocker), Secure Core servers, and Tor over VPN.

 The VPN’s Mac app (compatible with versions 10.12 and later) is also pretty user-friendly.
-It has a Quick Connect feature that automatically connects you to the best server, the settings menus are easy to navigate, and every server location is clearly marked for streaming, torrenting, Tor support, and Smart Routing.
+There are 4 optimized versions of the app for Latest (Monterey or later), BigSur, Catalina, and Mojave or older.
+The apps have a Quick Connect feature that automatically connects you to the best server, the settings menus are easy to navigate, and every server location is clearly marked for streaming, torrenting, Tor support, and Smart Routing.

 Bottom Line: